cestastanford/grandtour/scholars-essays/README.md

 # Figures

+We want some spacing between the main text and the figures.
+Put a <br> before and after the <figure> tag.

 Links inside figure > figcaption don't work for some reason.
 Just use <a href> instead.
 Neither does bolding as in **Fig. 1** or Italics as in _Explorer_.
 Use <b> and <i>.